Farmington Senior High School (Minnesota)

 Farmington Senior High School is a public high school located in Farmington, Minnesota, United States.
 It is part of Farmington Area Public Schools.
 The school was located at 200 Denmark Avenue, until 2009, when the school opened at 20655 Flagstaff Avenue.

 Farmington's team name is the Tigers.

+Curriculum

+Through the Minnesota state Post Secondary Enrollment Options (PSEO) program, students are eligible to take classes at state colleges and universities.